Judges strike down North Carolina voter ID law, citing its ‘discriminatory purpose’ against African Americans

 In a dissenting opinion, Judge Nathaniel Poovey wrote that the evidence presented during the three-week trial did not support a finding that the state legislature “acted with racially discriminatory intent.”
 He noted that the measure was a bipartisan one “that was supported along the way by multiple African American legislators.”

-According to the Associated Press, five Black voters and one biracial voter filed the lawsuit on the same day that Cooper’s veto was overridden.
+According to the Associated Press, a group of North Carolina voters filed the lawsuit on the same day that Cooper’s veto was overridden.
 The photo ID law is also the subject of a federal lawsuit brought by the North Carolina State Conference of the NAACP.

+Allison Riggs, co-executive director of the Southern Coalition for Social Justice, a group representing the plaintiffs in Friday’s suit, and pro bono counsel Andrew Erhlich said the ruling sends “a strong message that racial discrimination will not be tolerated.”

+“Today’s ruling striking down North Carolina’s latest unconstitutional photo voter ID law is a testament to the overwhelming evidence, including compelling stories of disenfranchisement from voters themselves, which highlighted how the state’s Republican-controlled legislature undeniably implemented this legislation to maintain its power by targeting voters of color,” they said in a statement.

 – – –